digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 The pipeline provided in the following section builds and deploys the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the DigitalOcean [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.

-At a high level overview, the [example CI/CD workflow](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yaml) provided in the **kubernetes-sample-apps** repo is comprised of the following stages:
+At a high level overview, the [game-2048 CI/CD workflow](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yaml) provided in the **kubernetes-sample-apps** repo is comprised of the following stages:

 1. Application build and test stage - builds main application artifacts and runs automated tests.
 2. Snyk application image scan stage - scans application docker image for known vulnerabilities.
 Acts as a gate and the final pipeline state (pass/fail) is dependent on this step.
 In case of failure a Slack notification is sent.